fbaldux/Ising-Melting-dis/README.md

 ### LanczosRoutines.py

 Program nicely given us from Vittorio Vitale & Alessadro Santini.
 It contains the Lanczos algorithm for matrix exponentiation with Krylov subspaces.

 ---
+### masterUlysses.sh

+Shell to send multiple jobs on Ulysses.
+It modifies and executes `runUlysses.py`.

+---